Unimak Island: Geography

 It is the easternmost island in the Aleutians and, with an area of 1,571.41 sqmi, the 9th largest island in the United States and the 134th largest island in the world.
 It is home to Mount Shishaldin, one of the ten most active volcanoes in the world.
 According to the United States Census Bureau, 64 people were living on Unimak as of the 2000 census, all of them in the city of False Pass at the eastern end of the island.
 Cape Lutke is a headland on the island.
 Cape Pankof is located at the extreme southwest of the island.

 The Fisher Caldera is a volcanic crater in the west-central part of Unimak.
 Some characteristics include many volcanic cones and undrained lakes.
 It is named for Bernard Fisher, a U.S. Geological Survey geologist who was killed in Umnak Pass.

 Mount Westdahl, 5426 ft in elevation, is a stratovolcano of the Aleutian Range on the island situated at its western end.

 Natural history

 When the Alaska National Interest Lands Conservation Act was passed on 2 December 1980, 910000 acre of the island was designated as wilderness.
 This area is managed by the United States Fish and Wildlife Service as part of the Alaska Maritime National Wildlife Refuge.

-As a faunal extension of the Alaska Peninsula, Unimak has a relatively diverse assemblage of terrestrial mammals, including Alaska Peninsula brown bears and porcupine caribou.
+As a faunal extension of the Alaska Peninsula, Unimak has a relatively diverse assemblage of terrestrial mammals, including Alaska Peninsula brown bears and barren-ground caribou.
 West of Unimak Island, the largest native mammal in the Aleutians is the red fox.